 When choosing the best backpacks, we like to look for features such as adjustable back systems, rain covers, multiple compartments for organization, and durable materials.
 Maybe you are looking for an ultralight backpack for hiking.
 This guide includes packs that also include extras like detachable daypacks, hydration compatibility, and compression straps to keep things streamlined when you’re on the go.
 We’ve curated the best 60L travel backpacks from trusted brands such as Osprey to Deuter, as well as more budget brands.
 We have selected these packs based on comfort, design, durability, and user experience.
 So let’s get into it!

 This blog is supported by the community.
-We may earn a small commission if you choose to purchase through our links, which allows us to keep creating content.
+We may earn a small commission if you purchase through our links.
 As an Amazon Associate, we earn from qualifying purchases.
-Learn more.
+See our Privacy Policy.

 The Best 60L Backpack at a Glance